OpenHistoricalDataMap/MapnikTileServer/docs/troubleshooting.rst

 Can't start docker container on Windows
 ---------------------------------------

-When downloading the sourcecode via `Github Desktop
+When downloading the source code via  `GitHub Desktop
-<https://desktop.github.com/>`_ it can happen, that every file is refactor for
+<https://desktop.github.com/>`_ it can happen, that every file is refactored for
 windows usage, but when try to run the code on a docker container (linux) it will crash!